timescale/docs/ai/python-interface-for-pgvector-and-timescale-vector.md

 ## Install

-To interact with Timescale Vector using Python:
+To interact with pgvectorscale using Python:

 1. Install `timescale_vector`: